john-clark/EnderCNC/docs/index.md

-# Ender 3 PRO CNC Build Manual
+# Ender 3 CNC Build Manual

 Welcome to the Ender 3 CNC build manual.
 This guide walks you through converting an Ender 3 3D printer into a fully functional CNC machine.